Please see our Security Camera Policy HERE

 V. Library Assistance

 Library staff is available to help educate users about Internet use only as time permits.
-Library staff provides training on electronic resources through scheduled classes on a regular basis.
+Library staff provides training on electronic resources via the Book-a-Librarian program.

 VI.
 Access Procedures

 - Computers are available during regular library hours.
 Logging on the workstations and time limits are set by the library’s Envisionware software.
 Computers are available on a first-come, first-served basis.

 Users must have a current library card and be in good standing, with fines not exceeding $10.00.
 Visitors, or others who do not have a library card, may ask for a guest pass at the Information Desk.

 The computer software allows one hour of access per day.
 Users may be prompted to extend their time in 15 minute increments if there are no reservations..
 Users may not use another family member’s library card.

 Printing is available for a fee.
 A charge of $0.10 (ten cents) per page will be charged or $0.50 for color copies.
 Users must pay for printing before it will be released.

 Users may use their own flash drive or other peripherals to save documents, but may not download or save files to the hard drive or desktop.

 U.S. Copyright law (Title 17, U.S. Code) prohibits the unauthorized reproduction or distribution of copyrighted material, except as permitted by the principles of fair use.
 Users will respect and uphold copyright laws.
 Any responsibility for any consequences of copyright infringement lies with the user; the library expressly disclaims any liability or responsibility resulting from such use.

 The Library provides space on the public bulletin board for announcements and notices of local community events, and in its literature display racks for distribution of free materials which may be of interest to the public.
 Both of these services are in keeping with the library’s overall philosophy of providing access to a wide range of information sources.